thevishalchothe/Multi-Department-Call-Management-System/README.md

 # **Multi-Department Call Management System** 🏢📞💼

 ## **Project Overview** 🌐
 The **Multi-Department Call Management System** is a scalable solution designed to manage calls within multi-department organizations.
-Key features include **call logging**, **department management**, **emergency call handling**, and **real-time notifications**.
+Key features include **call logging**, **department management**, **emergency call handling**, and **real-time notifications not done yet**.
 A core highlight is the **Call Routing** capability, which directs calls to specific departments or services based on dialed inputs (e.g., "1" for HR, "2" for IT).
 Built using a **microservices architecture**, this system ensures flexibility, scalability, and maintainability.

 ---